weibanggang/HomeWork/migrate.md

          create table lagou_position
           as select pid, cid as city, company_id as company, position, field, salary_min, salary_max, workyear, education, ptype, pnature, advantage, published_at, updated_at from
-         (select p.*, c.cid from (select * from lagou where district is null) p join lagou_city c on c.city like concat(p.city, '%') and c.distrid is null)s;
+         (select p.*, c.cid from (select * from lagou where district is null) p left join lagou_city c on c.city like concat(p.city, '%') and c.distrid is null)s;
         2、进行添加数据
             insert into lagou_position
-            select pid, cid as city, company_id as company, position, field, salary_min, salary_max, workyear, education, ptype, pnature, advantage, published_at, updated_at from (select * from lagou where district is not  null) p join lagou_city c on c.city like concat(p.city, '%') and c.distrid like concat(p.district,'%')
+            select pid, cid as city, company_id as company, position, field, salary_min, salary_max, workyear, education, ptype, pnature, advantage, published_at, updated_at from (select * from lagou where district is not  null) p left join lagou_city c on c.city like concat(p.city, '%') and c.distrid like concat(p.district,'%')